ludo237/php-updater/README.md

 ## TODOs

 * Select the preferred version of PHP, like 5.5 or 5.6
-* Select all the possible extension that should be installed
+* Select all the possible extensions that you might want to install